QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

 1. Download and install Node.js from https://nodejs.org/en/download.
 As this application has been tested using Node 16.2.0, it is recommended to use the latest release, rather than the LTS release.
 1. Download and install MySQL Server from https://dev.mysql.com/downloads.
 If you prefer to use MariaDB over MySQL, it should be able to be substituted in without issues, and can be downloaded from https://downloads.mariadb.org/mariadb.cation.
     - The installation should give you an option to start the MySQL/MariaDB server as a service when booting; make sure to select this option, unless you want to manage when the server starts yourself.
-1. In a Command Prompt window, install the node packages required to run the server, using `npm install` in the server's root directory.
+1. In a Command Prompt window, install the node packages required to run the server, using `npm ci` (or `npm install` if package-lock.json is not present) in the server's root directory.
-1. In a Command Prompt window, import the `database.sql` script in the SQL folder, using `mysql -u root -p < ./SQL/database.sql` in the server's root directory, in order to set up the database with the required tables and data (MySQL/MariaDB's bin folder should be on your PATH).
+1. In a Command Prompt window, import the "database.sql" script in the SQL folder, using `mysql -u root -p < ./SQL/database.sql` in the server's root directory, in order to set up the database with the required tables and data (MySQL/MariaDB's bin folder should be on your PATH).
 You will be prompted to enter the root password.
     - Alternatively, if you installed MySQL/MariaDB Workbench, you can import the database using that.
     - This includes a single user for the website, "yssc_app_admin", with the password "compost2021".
     - Note: This file should be modified in order to give the two database users a different password.
 The password for the website login can be changed after logging into the website.